sam0x17/apeing-dex-takehome/README.md

 Two layers, no mocks inside the app:

-**Unit (vitest, 51 tests)** — every pure function in `src/lib/`: pricing-guard boundaries, bridge-lifecycle derivation (incl. "steps claim DONE but destination pending must not be done"), approval-plan idempotence, V2 order math (integer-exact amounts, tick/min-size validation), quote summarization, book parsing.
+**Unit (vitest, 65 tests)** — every pure function in `src/lib/`: pricing-guard boundaries, bridge-lifecycle derivation (incl. "steps claim DONE but destination pending must not be done"), market-scoped approval planning + call encoding, EIP-6963 provider dedupe, V2 order math (integer-exact amounts, tick/min/share-size validation), implied-probability derivation, quote summarization, book parsing.

-**E2E (Playwright, 8 tests)** — there is no usable testnet for this stack (Li.Fi is mainnet-only, Polymarket has no public testnet CLOB, pUSD exists only on Polygon mainnet), so the suite runs the real app against **anvil mainnet forks** of Polygon + Arbitrum with real read-only Li.Fi / CLOB APIs:
+**E2E (Playwright, 9 tests)** — there is no usable testnet for this stack (Li.Fi is mainnet-only, Polymarket has no public testnet CLOB, pUSD exists only on Polygon mainnet), so the suite runs the real app against **anvil mainnet forks** of Polygon + Arbitrum with real read-only Li.Fi / CLOB APIs: